dideler/dl.fish/README.md

 ## Goals

-I love youtube-dl, it's a very powerful tool.
-At the time of writing (2018-07-22), the project can extract media from 750+ different sources, its man page is ~3000 lines long, its help output is ~300 lines long, and it has ~120K lines of code.
+At the time of writing (2018-07-22), youtube-dl can extract media from 750+ different sources, its man page is ~3000 lines long, its help output is ~300 lines long, and it has ~120K lines of code.

 But 99% of the time, I use it for dowloading music, and got tired of its complicated API and configuration.